 Storm Warriors (2009) was a sequel made by the Pang Brothers, featuring return performances from Aaron Kwok and Ekin Cheng.
 The same comic-book had earlier been adapted to the screen as the tv series The Storm Riders (1988-90).

-Andrew Lau’s other genre films include Ultimate Vampire (1991), the ghost story Ghost Lantern/Skinned Girl (1992), the Wu Xia A Man Called Hero (1999) and The Duel (2000), the superhero film The Avenging Fist/Legend of Tekken (2001), the alien invasion film The Wesley’s Mysterious File (2002), the supernatural comedy Women from Mars (2002), the horror film The Park (2003), the martial arts superhero film Legend of the Fist (2010) and the Wu Xia The Guillotines (2012) and Kung Fu Monster (2018).
+Andrew Lau’s other genre films include Ultimate Vampire (1991), the reincarnation romance Ghost Lantern (1993), the Wu Xia A Man Called Hero (1999) and The Duel (2000), the superhero film The Avenging Fist/Legend of Tekken (2001), the alien invasion film The Wesley’s Mysterious File (2002), the supernatural comedy Women from Mars (2002), the horror film The Park (2003), the martial arts superhero film Legend of the Fist (2010) and the Wu Xia The Guillotines (2012) and Kung Fu Monster (2018).
 Lau’s greatest success however was the crime thriller Infernal Affairs (2002) and sequels.

 Full film available online here:-